rladies/rladiesguide/content/comm/conferences/index.en.md

 ```
 Dear R-Ladies,

-The <conference> will be held on <dates> at <location>.
+The <conference/event> will be held on <dates> at <location>.
 We would appreciate
-assistance identifying an R-Ladies representative to <host/present> a
+assistance identifying an R-Ladies representative to <host/present> an R-Ladies
-<contributed talk/panel discussion/networking event/booth> for the purpose
+branded <contributed talk/panel discussion/networking event/booth> for the purpose
 of <insert>.

 We can financially support the speaker's conference attendance by... <please